CER Checker (Figma Plugin)

 How I built it

-This was my first end-to-end build using agentic coding.
-I used Roo Code to read and reason over Figma’s Plugin API documentation, then collaborated with it to scaffold the plugin architecture, implement the validation rules, and iterate on edge cases.
+This was my first end-to-end build using an AI-assisted workflow.
+I used Roo Code to accelerate implementation against Figma’s Plugin API while owning the product decisions, validation logic, and quality bar.

 Technical challenges I solved (with Roo)